KF-R/blitter/README.md

 ## ☠️ Disclaimer

 This is an experimental project.
-It’s built for resilience and independence, not convenience or mainstream use.
+It’s built for resilience and independence.
 Use responsibly.
-And pseudonymously.

 ---